NBA Injury Report for Today

 Marcus Sasser (PG)

-The Pistons listed Sasser as OUT for Monday's (Mar.
-23) game against Los Angeles.
+The Pistons listed Sasser as Questionable for Thursday's (Apr.
+2) game against the Timberwolves.

 Player HeadShot